cal-weng/terminus/docs/manual/larepass/back-up-mnemonics.md

 To prevent this, we strongly recommend taking these precautions:

 * **Offline backup**: Write down the 12-word mnemonic phrase and store it securely, such as in a safe.
 * **Multi-device backup**: Use LarePass's Vault to encrypt and save your mnemonic phrase on multiple devices.
-You only risk losing your mnemonic phrase if all these devices are lost.
+You will lose your mnemonic phrase only if all these devices are lost.

 ### I've activated Olares, why do I get a password error when trying to view my mnemonic phrase in LarePass?
 If you encounter a password error, it may be because you haven't set a local password.
 Open the LarePass app, go to **Settings** > **LarePass settings** > **Security**, and set a local password.
 Then try the backup process again.